moogar0880/qstring/README.md

 }
 ```

-### Marshalling
+### Marshaling

 `qstring` also exposes two methods of Marshaling structs *into* Query parameters,
 one will Marshal the provided struct into a raw query string, the other will
 Marshal a struct into a `url.Values` type.
-Some Examples of both follow.
+Some examples of both follow.

 ### Marshal Raw Query String

 ```go
 package main